sinefunc/proton/manual/Introduction/Installation.md

  - For Windows users, I don't know.
  - For Ubuntu users, `sudo apt-get install ruby`.

+## Installation

-Install Hyde by typing:
+Install Proton by typing:

-    gem install hydeweb
+    gem install proton

-If this process fails, you can instead try `sudo gem install hydeweb`.
+If this process fails, you can instead try `sudo gem install proton`.